 Ensure you have selected and completed the three AO2 primary sources which you wish to include in your final answer.
 The word limit for all three AO2 sources should not exceed 1,200 words.

-You can also spend extra time completing additional reading/research to develop your understanding/arguments.
+You are also encouraged to spend extra time completing additional reading/research to develop your understanding/arguments.